England v New Zealand: Dawid Malan's ton helps hosts dominate New Zealand and seal 3-1 ODI series win

 Dawid Malan smashed 127 off 114 deliveries to lead England to a 100-run victory over New Zealand at Lord's that also secured a 3-1 ODI series win.

-The England opener came perilously close to a century at The Kia Oval on Wednesday where he was dismissed on 96, but fate was on his side as he reached 1,000 ODI runs on his way to a fifth ton in the format in just 21 innings.
+The England opener came perilously close to a century at The Kia Oval on Wednesday, dismissed on 96, but fate was on his side as he reached 1,000 ODI runs in just 21 innings after hitting Kyle Jamieson for a massive leg-side six and helped his side post 311-9..

-His knock proved the mainstay of England's total of 311-9 in 50 overs in which he shared a 79-run partnership with Joe Root (29) and 46 and 48 with Harry Brook (10) and skipper Jos Buttler (36) respectively.

-It came after team-mate Jonny Bairstow fell early to New Zealand's fast bowler Matt Henry for just 13 to leave England 28-1.
+Malan shared a 79-run partnership with Joe Root (29 off 40) after team-mate Jonny Bairstow (13) fell victim to New Zealand fast bowler Matt Henry, leaving England 28-1.

-In reply, New Zealand were never in contention as they were dismissed for 211-9 with seam bowler Tim Southee absent injured with a dislocated thumb sustained while attempting to catch Joe Root early in England's innings.
+In reply, New Zealand were never in contention as they were dismissed for 211, with seam bowler Tim Southee absent injured with a dislocated thumb sustained while attempting to catch Root early in England's innings.

 Moeen Ali led the way with 4-50 from his 10 overs as victory was wrapped up with more than 11 overs to spare.

-Following Malan’s departure, England suffered a collapse falling from 243-5 to 282-8 in the space of seven overs, with Moeen departing for three, Liam Livingstone adding 28 in 38 balls and Sam Curran making 20 off 13.
+Following Malan’s departure, England suffered a collapse falling from 243-5 to 282-8 in the space of seven overs, with Moeen (3), Liam Livingstone adding 28 and Sam Curran making 20 all falling.

-New Zealand lacked clinical precision in the field after dropping Root twice at slip, the first by substitute fielder Finn Allen and then by Southee, while Ben Lister was also forced to retire from the field after picking up a hamstring injury leaving him unable to bowl.
+New Zealand lacked clinical precision in the field after dropping Root twice at slip, the first by substitute fielder Finn Allen and then by Southee, while Ben Lister was also forced to retire from the field after picking up a hamstring injury leaving him unable to bowl but he came out to bat at No 10.

-Malan's majestic performance further consolidated his place for the World Cup squad in October but Harry Brook only made 10 off 15 balls and missed another chance to impress the selectors.
+Malan's majestic performance consolidated his place in England's World Cup squad in but Harry Brook only made 10, missing another chance to impress the selectors.

-England need to confirm their squad for the World Cup in India next week.
+England need to confirm their squad for the World Cup in India by September 28 at the latest.

-The ninth-wicket partnership between Brydon Carse and Reece Topley saw England finish on 311-9 as Carse smashed Daryl Mitchell’s final ball over long-off for six.

-England continued this momentum with the ball as New Zealand fell to 52-3 by the 10th over.
+In the run chase, New Zealand fell to 52-3 in the 12th over.

-Opener Devon Conway was dismissed cheaply by Buttler after he attempted to run a quick single by flicking the ball behind him, but a direct throw saw the bails light up and the Lord's crowd erupt.
+Opener Devon Conway (7) was dismissed cheaply by Jos Buttler after he attempted to run a quick single by flicking the ball behind him but a direct throw saw the bails light up and the Lord's crowd erupt.

-Chasing 312 to win, it was Ravindra and an injured Lister who shared the highest partnership of 42 off 21 balls.
+Chasing 312 to win, it was Ravindra (61) and an injured Lister (5no) who shared the highest partnership of 42 from 21 balls.

-The Black Caps' top spinner performed with the bat too, hitting three fours and four sixes in his 48-ball 61 to reach his first ODI half-century, but his efforts were in vain as he was bowled by Curran.
+Ravindra hit three fours and four sixes to reach his first ODI half-century, but his efforts were in vain as he was bowled by Curran.

-Latham and Henry Nicholls looked to steady the ship with a partnership of 36 from 42 balls but Moeen bowled the New Zealand skipper on 13.

-It was the spinners that starred at the Home of Cricket with Moeen finishing on figures of 4-50 after dismissing Nicholls for 41, Kyle Jamieson for 15 and Matt Henry for a first-ball duck.

-"He likes to bat through but his strike-rate is up at 95, 96 so he doesn’t plod along.
-He puts anything short and wide away and is in phenomenal nick, up there with the all-time greats [in the stats]."

-Dawid Malan was named player of the match and hopes to continue taking the opportunities with his eyes on the World Cup.

-"It's fantastic to score some runs here and it's fantastic leading into the World Cup to get some runs on the board as well," Malan said.
+"It's fantastic to score some runs here and it's fantastic leading into the World Cup to get some runs on the board as well.

 "Trying to break into this white-ball team in both T20 or ODI, you either have to be a freak or you have to be consistent.
 I've had to try to be as consistent as I can and put match-winning performances on the board.

-"He's in good spirits.
-In the coming days, he'll be assessed further to see how bad it is, but fingers crossed he'll be ready for the World Cup," said New Zealand captain Latham on Southee's injury.
+"[Southee] is in good spirits.
+In the coming days, he'll be assessed further to see how bad it is, but fingers crossed he'll be ready for the World Cup.

 "When you get to a World Cup it's slightly different, and it's who turns up on the day in each game.